Amasirat/Obsidian/Computer Networks.md

 If data is just one bit of data then Transmit and Queue have no effect.

+**Data Rate**: How many bits a second can a link send in a particular time.

 ## Delay x Bandwidth Product

 We can think of a network as a pipe.
 In this way, the bandwidth is the diameter and delay the length of the pipe.